tpmatthes/scroll-reaction/README.md

 </script>
 ```

-Done! 🎉
+Done! 😮

-If a user scrolls to one of our sections, the corresponding anchor tag receives a new attribute: `data-scroll-active`.
+Now, if a user scrolls to one of our sections, the corresponding anchor tag receives a new attribute: `data-scroll-active`.
 Additionally, if the user clicks on a link, the browser will scroll smoothly to the destination.

-It’s entirely up to you to add styling, _Scroll-Reaction.js_ only assigns attributes.
+It’s entirely up to you to add styling. _Scroll-Reaction.js_ only assigns attributes.
 You can use an attribute selector to assign CSS styles to active links:

 ```css
 a[data-scroll-active] {